Microsoft/azure-docs.pt-pt/articles/virtual-machines/extensions/extensions-rmpolicy-howto-ps.md

    -Location EastUS
 ```

-No portal, a alteração de palavra-passe deve falhar com o "a implementação do modelo falhou devido a violação de política." mensagem.
+No portal, a alteração de senha deve falhar com a "falha na implantação do modelo devido a violação de política".
+Mensagem.

 ## <a name="remove-the-assignment"></a>Remover a atribuição